USING IRONPDF

 2. Creating a New Project in Visual Studio

-Open the Visual Studio software and go to the File menu.
-Select "new project", and then select "console application".
-In this article, we are going to use a console application to generate PDF documents.
+Open Visual Studio and go to the File menu.
+Select "new project," and then select "ASP .NET Core Web App" as a starting template to generate PDF documents.

 Enter the project name and select the file path in the appropriate text box.
 Then, click the Create button and select the required .NET Framework, as in the screenshot below.

-Then, select the required framework and click the create option.
+Then, select the required .NET Framework and click the Create option.

 The Visual Studio project will now generate the structure for the selected application.
-In this example, we are using ASP.NET MVC.
-So, we can create a controller to write the code, or we can use the existing controller where you can enter the code and build/run the application.
+Since this example is using ASP.NET MVC, it is necessary to create a Controller to write the code or use the existing Controller where you can enter the code and build/run the application.

 3. Install the IronPDF Library